-Last updated on April 14th, 2021 at 05:22 pm
+Last updated on April 20th, 2023 at 04:54 pm

-The equivalent resistance of a parallel circuit is found using Kirchoff’s junction rule, which states that the sum of the currents entering a branch (or junction) must be equal to the sum of the currents leaving a branch (or junction).
+The equivalent resistance in a parallel circuit is found using Kirchoff’s junction rule, which states that the sum of the currents entering a branch (or junction) must be equal to the sum of the currents leaving a branch (or junction).

-This is illustrated in Figure 1 (the black dot represents the branch point).
+This is illustrated in Figure 2 (the black dot represents the branch point).
 See how 10 A current is entering the junction and again 6+4 =10 A current is coming out of it through two branches.
 The concept of a circuit branch is necessary to understand parallel circuits.

-A simple parallel circuit would look like Figure 2.
+A simple parallel circuit would look like Figure 3.
 The circuit current I splits into two currents, I1 and I2 (as measured by ammeters A1 and A2).
 Those two currents must add up to the total circuit current I coming from the battery.

 However, experiments show that the potential drops across each resistor in parallel are the same.

-Thus, we have for a parallel circuit:
+Thus, we have a parallel circuit:

 VT = V1 = V2 = V3 = ….. (a)